The Passion (Netherlands): Location

 The first three editions were all held in the province of South Holland.
 The fourth edition, held in Groningen, was the first outside of the Randstad.
 Since that year, the locations are geographically spread throughout the country.
 The 2016 edition was staged in Amersfoort; the 2017 edition in Leeuwarden and the 2018 edition in Amsterdam Zuidoost.
 The 2019 edition was staged in Dordrecht.
 In 2020, due to the coronavirus pandemic the event was cancelled.
 Instead, an alternative program was broadcast from Hilversum including fragments from previous editions.
 In 2021 the event was held in Roermond, the city that would originally host the 2020 edition.
-The 2022 edition was held in Doetinchem.
+The 2022 edition was held in Doetinchem, the 2023 edition was held in Harlingen, and the 2024 edition was held in Zeist.
+The 2025 edition was held in Terneuzen and in 2026, The Passion will be held in Dwingeloo.

 Editions

-2011, Gouda
+, Gouda

 The event was staged on 21 April in the old city center of Gouda.
 The event attracted about 20,000 visitors and it was followed by around one million viewers on television.
 In June 2012, the Gouda edition of The Passion won an award for best city marketing event.

-2012, Rotterdam
+, Rotterdam

 The Rotterdam event was staged on 5 April on the Willemsplein.
-It was broadcast on national television and seen by 1.7 million viewers.
+It was broadcast on national television and seen by 1.7 million viewers and nearly 20,000 visitors attended the event.

-2013, The Hague
+, The Hague

 The event was staged on 28 March in the city center of The Hague.
-The procession departed from graveyard Sint Petrusbanden.
+The procession departed from the graveyard Sint Petrusbanden.
 The main stage of this edition was formed by the Hofvijver.
 Around 2.3 million viewers saw The Passion live on television.

-2014, Groningen
+, Groningen

 On 17 April, The Passion was staged on the Vismarkt in Groningen.
 Roughly 20,000 visitors came to see the play and it had around 3.2 million television viewers.

-2015, Enschede
+, Enschede

 The Passion was held on 2 April on the Hendrik Jan van Heekplein in Enschede.
 This year, the event was broadcast on radio as well.
-A total of 3,574,000 viewers watched the live television broadcasting.
+A total of 3,574,000 viewers watched live television broadcasting.

-2016, Amersfoort
+, Amersfoort

-On 2 September 2015, it was revealed that The Passion will be staged on 24 March 2016, on the Eemplein in Amersfoort.
+On 24 March 2016, The Passion was held on the Eemplein in Amersfoort.
+20,000 people attended the event and more than 3 million people watched the event live on their televisions.

-2017, Leeuwarden
+, Leeuwarden

-The seventh edition was held on 13 April 2017 on the Wilhelminaplein in Leeuwarden.
+The seventh edition was held on 13 April 2017 at the Wilhelminaplein in Leeuwarden.
+About 16,000 people were present and more than 3 million people watched the live broadcast.